terlim-sfdc/milenology/src/posts/5-react-native-salesforce.md

 });
 ```

-Alternatively, I can also use routes in my paths to easily query for each customer using their Customer ID, which is very useful within the Customer Details Screen:
+Alternatively, I can also create routes using paths to easily query for each customer using their Customer ID, which is very useful within the Customer Details Screen:

 ```javascript
 app.get('/customers/:userId', (req, res) => {